 Portland, Oregon – Liberty Reports, the latest generation of Event 1 Software's award winning Excel-based reporting technology, was a big hit at the recently completed Collaborate 2016, the annual conference for users of Viewpoint Construction Software.

 “We were delighted and a bit astonished with the excitement Liberty Reports generated at the Viewpoint conference,” says Mike Newland, President and CEO Event 1 Software.
-“People were lined up deep at our booth after our seminar because they needed something easier to work with than Crystal Reports and their other Viewpoint options.
+“People were lined up deep at our booth after our session because they needed something easier to work with than Crystal Reports and their other Viewpoint options.
 Everyone wanted a robust reporting tool they could use on their own.”

-The sense of excitement for Liberty Reports was captured well by Milena Urc, Staff Accountant at Miller-Valentine Group, who took in the Event 1 Software seminar on Liberty Reports.
+The sense of excitement for Liberty Reports was captured well by Milena Urc, Staff Accountant at Miller-Valentine Group, who took in the Event 1 Software session on Liberty Reports.

-“I was blown away by what I saw in the seminar,” Urc says.
+“I was blown away by what I saw in the session,” Urc says.
 “I could immediately see that Liberty Reports was going to make end-of-the-month reporting, end-of-quarter, and end-of-year reporting so much easier for everyone companywide.”
 Urc’s colleagues were impressed as well.
-The company decided to deploy Liberty Reports to support its Viewpoint deployment.

 Miller-Valentine Group, based in Dayton, Ohio, is a nationally recognized company providing clients with commercial and multifamily construction, development, sales & leasing, property management, and financial consulting for over 50 years.

 Ease of Use